 Beaches, Caves, Nymphs and Dragons

 Well, Cryptoworld is back from a well earned break in very-sunny Kefelonia.
-The island is beautiful and although it is technically a tourist destination, it is really easy to find a quiet spot away from the bright pink bodies – that are laid out like sausages on the beach, sizzling in the sun.
+The island is beautiful and although it is technically a tourist destination, it is really easy to find a quiet spot away from the bright pink bodies all laid out like sausages on the beach, sizzling in the sun.
 They almost look like a kind of offering to the Greek sun-god Helios!

 If you delve back before the earthquake of 1953 and the second Word War, even before Louis De Bernieres Captain Corelli’s Mandolin, you will find a whole wealth of magical history, find weird and wonderful natural geological sights and stories of strange creatures and monsters.